Evlalo

 Evlalo (Εύλαλο; İnhanlı) is a village and a community in the Xanthi regional unit of Thrace, Greece.
 The municipal seat of Topeiros, it is located 23 kilometers south-southwest of the city of Xanthi.
-In 2011, the population was 922 for the village, and 4,985 for the community.
+In 2021, the population was 4,032 for the community.
 The community consists of the villages Evlalo, Dekarcho, Iliokentima, Kremasti, Kyrnos, Mikrochori, Orfani and Palaio Olvio.